rixx/books.rixx.de/data/reviews/naomi-kritzer/catfishing-on-catnet/index.md

       https://books.rixx.de/naomi-kritzer/catfishing-on-catnet/'
 ---

 Catfishing on CatNet was tons of fun.
-It's a not-quite-light YA about a helpful AI who kinda just wants to look at cat pictures and also help their friends.
+It's a not-quite-light YA about a helpful AI who just wants to look at cat pictures and also help their friends.
 In a way it's the YA version of MurderBot.
 It includes some heavy themes, and they are generally handled well.
 Kritzer has a really good grip on chatroom language and managed to write all those parts good without "hello, fellow kids" vibes, which I appreciated a lot.